AlenM666/Javascript-clock/README.md

 ﻿# Javascript-clock

-Simple javascript clock with minimal design.
+A simple javascript clock with minimal design in plain JavaSript.

 <br>